-The DOJ and SEC recovered more than US\$2.9 billion in monetary penalties (including fines, disgorgement of profits and payment of prejudgment interest) in corporate FCPA cases in 2020 to date, for an average of nearly US\$224.1 million per combined enforcement action, which is more than double the average over the past 10 years of US\$79.2 million.
-These penalty amounts significantly eclipse those imposed by earlier FCPA settlements.
+The DOJ and SEC recovered more than US\$282 million in monetary penalties (including fines, disgorgement of profits and payment of prejudgment interest) in corporate FCPA cases in 2021, for an average of nearly US\$70.6 million per combined enforcement action.
+While slightly below the combined enforcement action average of US\$86.2 million over the past 10 years, these penalty amounts significantly eclipse those imposed by earlier FCPA settlements.
 For example, the average corporate FCPA penalty in cases before 2005 was only US\$2 million and from 2005 to 2007 was only US\$11.2 million.